-Primarily working with found photographs, collaged houses, and charcoal on paper, he invents queer new worlds, often using the history of photography as a renewable resource for his creative practice.
+Primarily working with found photographs, collaged houses, and charcoal on paper, Zac Thompson invents queer new worlds, often using the history of photography as a renewable resource for his creative practice.
 His drawings and collages are loosely based on 19th and early 20th century found photographs.
 Placing past figures and forgotten histories into a contemporary context, a strategy often employed by other queer artists like Deborah Bright or Glenn Ligon.
 His work is a reimagining of historical artifacts, taking what he needs from a hegemonic culture to construct his own lineage, family, and history.

 Born in Colorado Springs, CO

 B.F.A. in Drawing, University of Florida, Gainesville, FL

 ELECTED EXHIBITIONS (* connotes solo or two person show):

 Art is Home, 4Most Gallery & Studio, Gainesville, FL

 Myopia Series, Craig Krull Gallery, Los Angeles, CA

 Ere the Substance Fades, The Wooly, Gainesville, FL*

 Student Unjuried Exhibition, Convergence Gallery, Gainesville, FL (curated by the Painting and Drawing Association)